Autotrace-au/FleetSync-MyGeotab-AddIn/EXCHANGE_SETUP_GUIDE.md

 ## Overview

-FleetBridge uses a hybrid approach to manage equipment mailboxes:
+FleetBridge uses Microsoft Graph API to manage equipment mailboxes, but requires special Exchange Online permissions to modify mailbox settings on resource/equipment mailboxes.
-- **Graph API**: Updates display names, user properties (fast, reliable)
-- **Exchange Web Services (EWS)**: Updates mailbox settings like timezone and language (required for equipment/resource mailboxes)

-## Why This Approach?
+## Why Special Setup is Required

-Microsoft Exchange Online has special security restrictions on **equipment** and **resource** mailboxes.
-Regular Graph API permissions aren't sufficient to modify these mailboxes, even with admin consent.
-To work around this, we:
+Microsoft Exchange Online has strict security restrictions on **equipment** and **resource** mailboxes.
+The Graph API `MailboxSettings.ReadWrite` permission alone is not sufficient - the application also needs the **ApplicationImpersonation** role in Exchange Online.

-1. Use Graph API for operations that work fine (display names, user info)
-2. Use EWS for operations that require Exchange-level permissions (mailbox settings)

 ## One-Time Setup Required

-Each client organization needs to grant FleetBridge access to their Exchange mailboxes.
-This is a **one-time** configuration that takes ~2 minutes.
+Each client organization needs to grant FleetBridge the necessary Exchange permissions.
+This is a **one-time** configuration that takes ~3 minutes.

 ### Prerequisites